 |Budget: $145 million||Financed by: Dreamworks Animation|

-Mr. Peabody & Sherman cost DreamWorks Animation $145 million to produce and Dreamworks Animation’s distribution deal with FOX gives an 8% fee of the theatrical and home video markets to use their distribution channel.
+The budget for Mr. Peabody & Sherman cost DreamWorks Animation $145 million to produce and Dreamworks Animation’s distribution deal with FOX gave an 8% fee of the theatrical and home video markets for use of their distribution resources.
 DreamWorks Animation took a $57 million loss on this animated blunder and the troubled animation studio was just coming off a loss on Turbo and Rise Of The Guardians.
-In November 2014 DreamWorks Animation released Penguins Of Madagascar and took a $57.1 million write down.
+In November 2014 DreamWorks Animation would release Penguins Of Madagascar and then took a $57.1 million write down.
 Along with Penguin’s impairment charge for the quarter, DreamWorks Animation also took a write down of $54.6 million for layoffs, and $155.5 million from unreleased movies B.O.O. and Monkeys Of Mumbai.

 The animated movie pulled in $164,191,609 overseas and $275.6 million seems like very healthy worldwide box office gross, just not when the film cost a staggering $145 million to produce and about $125 million to market worldwide.